zgebler/Mapping-Food-Deserts/README.md

     - Urban (> 2,500 people living in a census tract)
     - TractSNAP (The amount of households currently recieving SNAP benefits)
     - TractHUNV (The amount of households without access to a vehicle)

+## Further Questions

+### County Level Data
+- How can we incorporate supply side features (number of available stores, farms, markets, etc,.) into our models?
+### Mapping
+- How can we use shapefiles to get more granular picture of which areas are affected
+### Updating Results
+- How can these models be kept up to date with most current data?